LegallyNotBlonde/Movie_Analysis/README.md

 ### Create at least THREE visualization of the most important trends (some of the possible options):
 * Feature Importance: Visualize the top features that significantly affect movie sales, helping to understand the most influential factors.
-<P> Create a visualization comparing the most profitable features on the X-axis (e.g., movies with very popular actors vs. less popular actors) and gross revenue on the Y-axis.
+<p> Create a visualization comparing the most profitable features on the X-axis (e.g., movies with very popular actors vs. less popular actors) and gross revenue on the Y-axis.
 Add a line showing the average gross revenue across all movies to highlight the influence.
-Use a similar visualization style for other graphs.
+Use a similar visualization style for other graphs:
-* Bar Chart: Display box office revenue per genre to highlight which genres perform best.
-Include a line that shows a
+<p>  * Bar Chart: Display box office revenue per genre to highlight which genres perform best.
-* Bar Chart: Showcase Top 10 actors box office revenue.
+<p>  * Bar Chart: Showcase Top 10 actors box office revenue.
-* Line Graph:  Illustrate the trend of box office sales over the years to identify patterns.
+<p>  * Line Graph:  Illustrate the trend of box office sales over the years to identify patterns.
-* Linear Regression: Demonstrate the relationship between selected features and box office performance.
+<p>  * Linear Regression: Demonstrate the relationship between selected features and box office performance.

 ### Results: